Snowball cookies are a classic around Christmas time due to the fact that they look like adorable little snowballs.

 Once the oven is preheated, break the cookie dough into 16 pieces and roll them into balls before placing them on a cookie sheet.

 Bake these cookies at 325 degrees for 8-10 minutes.
-I pulled my cookies at 8 minutes and they were still very soft, bordering on underbaked, but I actually prefer that (don’t worry, this recipe is safe to consume raw).
-If you prefer these cookies to be a little bit more firm, but still soft, 10 minutes will work best.
+I pulled my cookies at 8 minutes and they were still very soft, but I prefer that (don’t worry, this recipe is safe to consume raw in the off-chance that these are still unbaked after 8 minutes).
+If you prefer these cookies to be a little bit more firm and crunchy, 10 minutes will work best.

 Allow the snowball cookies to cool for a minute or two, and then you should be able to handle them with no problem.